Nuclear Methanol and Gasoline.

 Undoubtedly, the processes can be improved, and methanol-to-gasoline processes

-are likely to play a larger role in the future as enormous amounts of renewable
+are likely to play a larger role in the future as renewable

 Finally, it is important to return to a sub-theme in the first point – the